anvisgit/IMDb-Movie-Review-Sentiment-Analysis/README.md

   - WordClouds are dynamically generated based on the dataset.

 - **Sentiment Distribution Visualization**
-  - Displays a **bar chart** and **pie chart** showing positive vs. negative reviews.
+  - Displays a **bar chart**  showing positive vs. negative reviews.
   - Provides a quick overview of the dataset’s sentiment balance.

 - **Machine Learning Models**
-  - **Logistic Regression, Random Forest, and Linear SVM** implemented for sentiment classification.
+  - **Logistic Regression, Random Forest, and SVC** implemented for sentiment classification.
   - Each model is trained on 70% of the dataset and tested on 30%.
   - - **Machine Learning Models**
   - Implements **Logistic Regression**, **Random Forest**, and **Linear SVM** for sentiment classification.
-  - Trains models on 70% of the dataset and evaluates on the remaining 30%.
   - Displays **performance metrics**:
     - **Logistic Regression**: Accuracy 89%
     - **Random Forest**: Accuracy 80%